Steve Hemmingsen

+Steve Hemmingsen is an American retired news anchor and reporter for KELO-TV in Sioux Falls, South Dakota.

-Steve Hemmingsen served as co-anchor of "Keloland News" at television station, KELO-TV, in Sioux Falls, South Dakota.
-He most recently served as co-anchor with Angela Kennecke.
+Hemmingsen began at KELO-TV in 1969.
+From 1977 to 2002, he co-anchored the 6 p.m. newscast with Doug Lund.
+He then served as co-anchor with Angela Kennecke.
 In May 2000, he entered semi-retirement.

 Hemmingsen currently writes the "Weighing In" column at the Keloland.com website.
+He resides in Florida.